torrejonv/teranode/docs/architecture/architecture.md

 | FirstSeen      | Timestamp of when the transaction was first seen        |
 | ParentTxHashes | List of hashes of the transaction's parent transactions |

 ---

 ### 4.13.
 Banlist Service

-BSV is an open public system that anyone can use.
+Bitcoin is an open public system that anyone can use.
 While most participants act in good faith, the system needs to protect itself against rogue agents.
 If a node is breaching the network consensus rules (a "rogue" node), it will get banned.

 For example, any node trying to introduce a double spend will be banned.
 Equally, not pre-announcing a significant % of the subtrees before the block is found, or not broadcasting the block after it is found, will play against the consensus rules and will get a node banned.

 Once a node is banned, any transaction, subtree or block coming from that node will be rejected.

 ---